altocodenl/tagaway/readme.md

 ### Todo alpha

-- Re-run full import and make sure it's working well.
+- Improve date parsing for pictures with bad metadata: date/time original, fromName: -20......-, add field to mark which date we're using.
+- Improve performance with click & double click when having a large amount of pictures.
 - Fix memory leak in upload and complete upload.
-- Dates
-   - Script to export CSV to check all dates.
-   - If repeated picture has older date, add them to dates and use one of them as date?

 - See if there's a way to detect whatsapp videos that look the same but are slightly different.
 - Review all invalid pics/vids.
-- Improve performance with click & double click when having a large amount of pictures.
+- If repeated picture has older date, add them to dates and use one of them as date?
 - Review fonts not loading in incognito FF
 - Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?